giantswarm/ingress-nginx-app/README.md

 ## Sample App CR and ConfigMap for the Control Plane

 If you have access to the Kubernetes API on the Control Plane, you could create the App CR and ConfigMap directly.

-Here is an example:
+Here is an example that would install the nginx-ingress-controller-app to tenant cluster `abc12`:

 ```
 # appCR.yaml